 PREPARING SUSHI RICE ~ Shari or Sushi Meshi

-cooked for sushi should be slightly harder in texture
+cooked for sushi should be slightly harder in texture than

-one cup of cooked rice for each roll.
+cooked rice for each roll.
 It is easier and better to make

 too much rice than too little.
 Every recipe for sushi rice

 is different, but they all work.
 You might find a recipe

 on the bottle of rice vinegar, on the bag of rice, or on

-recipes call for rinsing the raw rice until the water
+recipes call for rinsing the raw rice until the water runs

-starch, rather than talc, so rinsing could be omitted.
+talc, so rinsing could be omitted.
 They also suggest letting

-the rinsed rice drain in a colander, or zaru, for 30 - 60 minutes.
-It's up
+the rinsed rice drain in a colander, or zaru, for 30 - 60

-rice.
+brown rice.
 The rice you use should be short-grained

 rice, preferably Cal-Rose.